vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

     }
 ```

-This returns `true` if your object is of the given type or its subtype, otherwise it returns false.
+This returns `true` if your object is of the given type or its subtype.
+Otherwise, it returns false.

 ## Pattern matching for instanceof